boytchev/mannequin.js/README-BG.md

 Global positions could be used to ground figures &ndash; this is to put them down on the ground.
 However, mannequin.js does not contain any collision functionality, thus the user should pick collision points and use their global position.

 The following example uses four contact points on each shoe (i.e. `man.r_ankle` and `man.l_ankle`).
 The contacts points of the left show are shown as red dots.
-The minimal vertical position of the eight contact points is used to adjust the vertical position of the figure ([live example](https://boytchev.github.io/mannequin.js/examples/example-touch-ground.html)):
+The minimal vertical position of the eight contact points is used to adjust the vertical position of the figure ([пример на живо](https://boytchev.github.io/mannequin.js/examples/example-touch-ground.html)):

 [<img src="examples/snapshots/example-touch-ground.jpg">](https://boytchev.github.io/mannequin.js/examples/example-touch-ground.html)